Select Page

 A war was thundering in my head between my Midwest upbringing and its ingrained sense of courtesy and my spirit of gender equality.

-Courtesy won.
 Seething, I wrote down the name and phone number.
 The white-haired gentleman had his fingers on the corner of the piece of paper the entire time I was writing.
 As soon as I wrote the last number, he picked up the paper and wiggled it in my direction.
 He continued his phone conversation, never making eye contact or acknowledging me in any way.

 I had been dismissed.

-Holy crap.
 I grabbed a couple of chocolate chip cookies on my way back to my table.
 Those cookies are excellent for fueling reflection, not so good for soothing raging injustice.My brain was in hyper-drive.

 How dare he treat me like some 1950’s secretary out of Mad Men?
 How idiotic am I for complying?
-Was I dealing with stereotypes, stupidity, zero social skills?
+Was I dealing with gender stereotypes, stupidity, zero social skills?
 Or was it something else?

 Frustrated and puzzled, I packed up my stuff and headed for home, still fuming at both the white-haired gentleman and myself.
+I’d let myself be a part of gender stereotypes.
+Grr.

 The next day a friend shared a story of how a friend of hers had been the victim of a racial slur.
 I asked her if her friend had engaged the individual in a discussion about how disturbing the comment was.
 No, came the answer, it was easier to just walk away.